Carbon Footprint Targets And Personal Carbon Budgets

 If your personal footprint is more than 10 t then getting down to 4 t is going to be difficult, but it is certainly possible.
 In fact in the year 2000 4 t CO2e was roughly the global average personal footprint.
 In it the dominant sectors were housing, travel and food.
 Based on that global average a 4 t footprint might look something like this:

-Obviously if the average person in the world managed to live like this in the year 2000, such a lifestyle is more than possible.
+If the average person lived like this in 2000, such a lifestyle is more than possible.
 The better question is how desirable is it?
-Given current technology living a 4 tonne lifestyle involves certain restrictions that many people wouldn’t enjoy, particularly in terms of travel, food and products.
+Given current technology living a 4 tonne lifestyle involves restrictions.
+These restrictions many people wouldn’t enjoy, particularly in terms of travel, food and products.

 So what does a 4 tonne lifestyle look like?
 A 4 t personal footprint is about a fifth of a the typical American personal footprint.
-Using some data from US we can estimate roughly what 4 tonnes would provide in each of our categories given typical consumption.
+Using data from US we estimate roughly what 4 tonnes would provide.
+We break it down into our categories of consumption.
 In each case it would provide these things for each person per year, and nothing else.

 Housing: 1.04 t = 1500 kWh of US grid electricity